 According to various witnesses at the time, Lee Aldhouse, 29, got into an argument with American Dashawn Longfellow, age 23, in a bar in Phuket in August, 2010.
 Some witnesses said the argument was possibly over the Thai girl Dashawn Longfellow was with and was started by Aldhouse, a Muay Thai fighter who had lived in Thailand for several years.

 Longfellow ultimately left the bar and he and the girl walked back to the hotel where Longfellow was staying.
 Longfellow then ran down to a nearby 7-11 to pick up a few items where he was seen by Aldhouse and was then followed back to his hotel.

 When Aldhouse arrived at the hotel, he banged on Longfellow’s door.
 When Longfellow answered the door, Aldhouse stabbed him repeatedly with a knife.
 Longfellow died almost immediately.
 A man fitting Aldhouse’s description was then seen on CCTV cameras running from the hotel.

 Lee Aldhouse then left Phuket and managed to cross over the border from Thailand into Cambodia, where he took a plane back to the UK.
 He was arrested upon arrival at Heathrow Airport and has been fighting extradition to Thailand ever since.

-Personally, I’m happy the UK has extradited Lee Aldhouse back to Thailand where he will now face murder charges.
-To take the life of someone so young and then cowardly flee the country shows just what kind of person Lee Aldhouse is.
-It’s time he faced the music and Thailand, even though Thai authorities say they will treat Aldhouse “according to international standards of justice, will definitely make sure that happens.
+To take the life of someone so young and then cowardly flee the country, however, shows just what kind of person Lee Aldhouse is.
+In the eyes of the British government then, it is probably time he faced the music and Thailand, even though Thai authorities say they will treat Aldhouse “according to international standards of justice, will definitely make sure that happens.

-Whether he will be given the death penalty, if found guilty, is yet to be determined however.
+Whether he will be given the death penalty, if found guilty, is yet to be determined.